stephanGarland/genSQL/README.md

 * The generated values for a JSON column can be an object of random words (the default), or an array of random integers.
 For the latter, set the hint `is_numeric_array` in the schema's object.
 * To have a column be given no `INSERT` statements, e.g. remain empty / with its default value, set the hint `is_empty: true` in the schema definition for the column.
 * To have the current datetime statically defined as the default value for a TIMESTAMP column, use the default value `static_now()`.
 To also have the column's default automatically update the timestamp, use the default value `now()`.
 To have the column's default value be NULL, but update automatically to the current timestamp when the row is updated, use `null_now()`.
 * Using a column of name `phone` will generate realistic - to the best of my knowledge - phone numbers for a given country (very limited set).
-It's currently non-optimized for performance, and thus incurs a ~40% slowdown over the baseline.
-A solution in C may or may not speed things up, as it's not that performing `random.shuffle()` on a 10-digit number is slow, it's that doing so `n` times is a lot of function calls.
-Inlining C functions in Python [does exist](https://github.com/ssize-t/inlinec), but the non-caching of its compilation would probably negate any savings.
+Performance should be nearly identical to other column types.
+Note that if a country is not selected via the `--country` flag, at this time there is no attempt to match up the phone syntax with a given country in the row, if it exists.
+Also, this has a roughly 80% slowdown over baseline due to the usage of `random.choice()`.
+This will be addressed in the future.
-* Similarly, a column of name `email` will generate realistic email addresses (all with `.com` TLD), and will incur a ~40% slowdown over the baseline.
+* Similarly, a column of name `email` will generate realistic email addresses (all with `.com` TLD), but will incur a ~30-40% slowdown over the baseline.

 ### Loading data